Board of Directors

 Director of Marketing

-Since 2015, Kevin has been creating, developing and fostering partnerships between Ricoh and Am Law 100 & 200 law firms and corporate legal departments across GA, SC, and TN.
-With a focus on security, waste reduction, workflow efficiency, and a software-agnostic consultative approach, Kevin and his team developed innovative pricing and eDiscovery managed-services packages that streamline eDiscovery best practices and workflows to ensure defensible and stress-free legal technology and litigation support services across the entire EDRM.
-Kevin has been a part of the original team that supports some of the largest MLPs and MDLs in the U.S. The responsiveness required across multiple time zones, from coast to coast, has made Kevin a service and support leader among his peers.
-Providing much of the workflows that maintain service and support consistency across the country, regardless of custodian, court room, deposition or collection, location.
+Since 2015, Kayvon (Kevin) has been creating, developing and fostering partnerships between service-provider and Am Law 100 & 200 law firms, in addition to corporate legal departments, across the U.S. With a focus on security, waste reduction, workflow efficiency, and a software-agnostic consultative approach, Kayvon has helped develope innovative pricing and eDiscovery managed-services packages that streamline eDiscovery best practices and workflows to ensure defensible and stress-free legal technology and litigation support services across the entire EDRM.
+Kayvon has been a part of the original team that supported some of the largest MLPs and MDLs in U.S history.
+The responsiveness required across multiple time zones, from coast to coast, has made Kayvon a service and support leader among his peers.
+Providing much of the workflows that maintain service and support consistency across the country, regardless of custodian, court room, deposition or collection location.
+Now, using his 9 years eDiscovery industry experience and his previous life as an entrepreneur and branding executive, Kayvon brings strategic business development, creativity, and brand expansion to PageOne Legal and the Atlanta ACEDS board.

 Director of Membership